Index

 Threshold Example: Meraki Client Data Usage

 Every 5 minutes, review the total inbound bytes for the previous 60 minutes, for each Meraki Client in the APAC Canberra Client group.
-If the total inbound bytes exceeds 1G, then record an event.
+If the total inbound bytes exceed 1G, then record an event.

 Alerting on Meraki Events